Foz is a beautiful neighborhood on the western side of Porto where the Douro river pours into the Atlantic Ocean.

 If you want to find the best restaurants in Foz where Portuguese food is done right, you should head out to Cafeína – a restaurant that made it to our best restaurants in Porto.

-The restaurant location couldn’t be any better.
-After your delicious meal, take a walk at the Pergola of Foz or walk alongside the many Foz beaches till you get to the Passeio Alegre gardens, a 16min walking distance from the restaurant.
+The restaurant location couldn’t be better.
+After your delicious meal, take a walk at the Pergola of Foz or walk alongside the many Foz beaches till you get to Passeio Alegre gardens, a 16 minutes walking distance from the restaurant.

 How to get there: take bus 200 and stop at Crasto bus stop.
-The restaurant is 2min walking distance.
+The restaurant is a 2 minutes walking distance.

 Pedro Lemos Restaurante